 Are Bananas a Safe Snack for Dogs?

-You also want to make sure that you avoid feeding your dog the banana peels.
-This can cause major stomach upset as dogs cannot digest the peel and it can cause a blockage.
+You also want to make sure that you avoid feeding your dog banana peels.
+This can cause major stomach upset, as dogs cannot digest the peel and it can cause an intestinal blockage.
 While the peel is non-toxic, it is still unsafe to feed your dog.
-Stick to feeding the inside of the banana to your pooch!
+Stick to feeding the inside of the banana to your pooch.

-What are the Health Benefits of Bananas?
+The Health Benefits of Bananas

-Bananas are high in fiber and contain many vitamins, minerals, and even prebiotics that make them an optimal addition to your dog’s food while also providing a tasty treat.
+Bananas are high in fiber and contain many vitamins, minerals and even prebiotics that make them an optimal addition to your dog’s food while also providing a tasty treat.

-Vitamin B6: Bananas contain high amounts of Vitamin B6 which is a necessary vitamin for your dog’s immune system, hormones, and nervous system to function properly.
+Vitamin B6: Bananas contain high amounts of Vitamin B6, which is a necessary vitamin for your dog’s immune system, hormones and nervous system to function properly.

-Dog parents should be mindful when introducing new foods and avoid feeding high amounts of any new food to avoid stomach upset.
+Dog owners should avoid feeding high amounts of any new food to avoid stomach upset.
 Also, you should be aware that the size of your dog does matter when feeding supplemental foods such as a banana.
-If you have a very small dog, your pup should be fed a size-appropriate amount of banana.
+If you have a very small dog, your pup should only eat a size-appropriate amount of banana.
 Even with a big dog, my advice is to feed small pieces and work your way up to a larger piece of this yummy yellow fruit.

 Easy Banana Dog Treats with Peanut Butter

-- Peanut butter (make sure it does not contain xylitol which is deadly to dogs)
+- Peanut butter (make sure it does not contain xylitol, which is deadly to dogs)

-- Dog treat chews (optional)
+- Dog treats or chews (optional)